Is Debt Consolidation Right for Me?

 Debt advice for people with bad credit

-If you have bad credit or a history of missed payments, these are red flags to creditors that could mean they don't offer you a loan.
+If you have a bad credit score or a history of missed payments, these are red flags to creditors that could mean they don't offer you a loan.

 You could still be eligible for debt consolidation with bad credit, but this might only be available at a higher interest rate or with higher repayments than you're paying already.